ineedbots/iw4_bot_warfare/README.md

   - Bots can follow others on own will.
   - Bots have smooth and realistic aim.
   - Bots respond smartly to their surroundings, they will go to you if you shoot, uav, etc.
-  - Bots use all deathstreaks, perks and weapons, also perks do something and bots use g uns tactically (use shotgun upclose, etc).
+  - Bots use all deathstreaks, perks and weapons. (including javelin)
-  - Bots difficulty level can be customized and are accurate. (hard is hard, easy is easy, e tc.)
+  - Bots difficulty level can be customized and are accurate. (hard is hard, easy is easy, etc.)
   - Bots each all have different classes, traits, and difficulty and remember it all.
   - Bots switch from between primaries and secondaries.
-  - Bots can grenade, place claymores and TIs, they even use grenades and tubes in preset m ap locations.
+  - Bots can grenade, place claymores and TIs, they even use grenades and tubes in preset map locations.
   - Bots use grenade launchers and shotgun attachments.
   - Bots can melee people and sentry guns.
   - Bots can run!